icy-imaging/kernel-extension/README.md

 [![Image.sc forum](https://img.shields.io/badge/discourse-forum-brightgreen.svg?style=flat)](https://forum.image.sc/tag/icy)
 <!-- badges: end -->

-This is the repository for the source code of *JOCL*, a plugin for the [bioimage analysis software Icy](http://icy.bioimageanalysis.org/), which was developed by members or former members of the [Biological Image Analysis unit at Institut Pasteur](https://research.pasteur.fr/en/team/bioimage-analysis/).
+This is the repository for the source code of *Kernel Extension*, an extension for the [bioimage analysis software Icy](http://icy.bioimageanalysis.org/), which was developed by members or former members of the [Biological Image Analysis unit at Institut Pasteur](https://research.pasteur.fr/en/team/bioimage-analysis/).
 This plugin is licensed under GPL3 license.
 Icy is developed and maintained by [Biological Image Analysis unit at Institut Pasteur](https://research.pasteur.fr/en/team/bioimage-analysis/).
 The [source code of Icy](https://gitlab.pasteur.fr/bia/icy) is also licensed under a GPL3 license.

 ## Plugin description

 <!-- Short description of goals of package, with descriptive links to the documentation website -->
-JogAmp JOCL library for Icy
+Default extensions for Icy
-**JogAmp JOCL web site**: https://jogamp.org/jocl/www/

-A more detailed user documentation can be found on the JOCL documentation page on the Icy website: http://icy.bioimageanalysis.org/plugin/jogamp-jocl-library-for-icy/

 ## Installation instructions